ftrono/WeatherStudy/README.md

 After testing 4 alternative classifiers, the chosen prediction model is a **RandomForest Classifier** trained on the 7 features that were selected by the GridSearch Cross Validation process, which obtained an accuracy of **85.5%** on the test set.
 A file explaining the process behind model selection can be found at `app/experiments/README.md`.

+The Y variable *"RainTomorrow"* has been converted in numeric format: 1 if "Yes", 0 if "No".

 ## Repo structure

 All the code is available in the folder `app`.
 The home directory contains the file `docker-compose.yml` and, for local runs only, two scripts to setup and run the Python venv (`venv_setup.sh` and `venv_run.sh`).